 The CP/M BDOS is the middle layer of the Operating System.
 Application programs rely on BDOS system calls to support their requirements.
 Here the drives (A:, B:, through to maximally P:) are opened and closed, and disk sectors are written.
 The BDOS does its work by calling BIOS commands on behalf of the application that is currently loaded.

-The CCP is the user interface for CP/M. It provides a very small number of integrated commands, like “erase”, “rename”, “type” or “exit”, but its main role is to load additional commands or applications called “Transient Programs” into RAM and execute them.
+The CCP is the user interface for CP/M. It provides a very small number of integrated commands, like “directory list”, “erase”, “rename”, “type” or “exit”, but its main role is to load additional commands or applications called “Transient Programs” into RAM and execute them.
 Often, an application loaded into the Transient Program Area (TPA) RAM will overwrite the CCP in memory as it is normal for the CCP (and BDOS) to be reloaded once an application quits.

 There are third-party alternatives available for both the CCP and BDOS, and as these are loaded each time the computer is restarted it is possible to replace the default versions by alternatives if desired.
-Specifically for CP/M-IDE the DRI CCP can be replaced by Microshell SH (here), or both CCP and BDOS can be replaced by NZCOM without impacting the installed default system.
+Specifically for CP/M-IDE, the DRI CCP can be replaced by Microshell SH (here), or both CCP and BDOS can be replaced by NZCOM without impacting the installed system.

 As CP/M-IDE uses LBA addressing there can be as many CP/M disks stored on the IDE FAT32 (or FAT16) formatted disk as desired, and CP/M-IDE can be started with any 4 of them in any drive.
 Note that CP/M does not know about or care about the FAT file system.
 On launch CP/M-IDE is provided with an initialisation LBA for each of its 4 drives by the shell, and all future sector references to the disk (file) are calculated from these initial LBAs provided for each drive.

-As the FAT32 format supports over 65,000 files in the root directory, and a similar number of files in each sub-directory, collections of hundreds or even thousands of CP/M disks can be stored in any number of sub-directories on the FAT32 parent disk.
+As the FAT32 format supports over 65,000 files in the root directory, and a similar number of files in each sub-directory, collections of hundreds or even thousands of CP/M disk files can be stored in any number of sub-directories on the FAT32 parent disk.
 Knock yourself out by storing every conceivable CP/M application on thousands of disks on a single 120 GByte drive.
 As the CP/M Operating System doesn’t store state (the CCP/BDOS is reloaded each time an application terminates), changing or reordering drives is as simple as typing exit, and then restarting with the new drives desired using following shell command: cpm filefor.A filefor.B filefor.C filefor.D.

 Building CP/M disks from a PC host relies on the use of the CP/M Tools software utilities package. cpmtools utilities can be used to copy executable CP/M files from your host PC, where you have downloaded them, into the CP/M disk found on your FAT32 disk.

 As CP/M-IDE uses a “non-retro-standard” disk definition, cpmtools lacks the required definition in the standard distribution.
 The disk definition for 8MByte CP/M-IDE disks is provided below.
-In Linux based systems this disk definition should be added to the host’s /etc/cpmtools/diskdefs file.
+In Linux based systems this disk definition should be appended to the host’s /etc/cpmtools/diskdefs file.

 On Windows PCs, as of cpmtools 2.20, creation of a new disk does not fully extend the CP/M disk out to the full 8388608 Bytes of a fully sized CP/M disk.
 This means that as files are added to the CP/M disk it is possible that the host PC operating system may potentially fragment the disk as it grows it.
 This would be bad, as offsets are calculated from the initial file LBA and therefor the CP/M-IDE system has no way to recognise fragmented CP/M disks.
 Therefore, for safety, a template CP/M disk file has been provided which can be stored onto the parent disk and then copied and renamed as often as desired.